-Edited by Gregory Norminton, Beacons will be published in Climate Week in March 2013.
+Edited by Gregory Norminton, Beacons was published by Oneworld Publications in March 2013.

 The window of opportunity for averting climate chaos is narrow, but this book looking through it was a long time coming.

 It began at the Royal Botanic Garden Edinburgh, where early in 2007 I attended a public lecture about the impacts of manmade climate change on Scotland’s wildlife.
 After a display of alarming graphs and hair-raising statistics, my head was in my hands.
 It takes a strong mental constitution to look into the abyss, and I found myself wondering how on earth, as a novelist, I could hope to approach a topic so enormous, so daunting and inescapable.

 Thankfully Mike Robinson, then chairman of Stop Climate Chaos-Scotland, stood up to speak my mind.
 Mike is a lean, wry and tenacious man, a straight-talker who isn’t embarrassed to show his passion.
 The science is clear, he said, the stories that accompany it less so.
 When a society faces upheaval, it looks for fresh narratives to help makes sense of events.
 Statistics cannot motivate us as stories can, yet where are the George Orwells, the Aldous Huxleys and William Morrises of the ecological crisis?